dtemir/harvard-CS50AI/README.md

 * The assignment is about using the provided texts to answer questions based on the concept of Inverse Document Frequency
 * Given a number of txt files, we first parse them into the memory by tokenizing each sentence into a list of words
 * We then use the parsed words to compute IDF, which is a measure of how common or rare a word is across all files
-* When the user asks a question, the question is tokenized and each word is used to determine which of the files contains the answer by comparing IDFs
+* When the user asks a question, the question is tokenized and each word is used to determine which of the files contains the answer by comparing IDF
     * Having determined the file, the sentences in the file are then ranked according to their highest IDF value as it related to the words in the question

 * This was a fun project, and it deserves some more attention after the completion of the course.
 * You can find the demonstration of how it works [here](https://www.youtube.com/watch?v=f6jORS9X5ng&ab_channel=DamirTemir)